 A chronology of key events:

-1918 - Towards the end of World War I, Belarus proclaims its independence as the Belarussian National Republic.
+1918 - Towards the end of World War I, Belarus proclaims its independence as the Belarusian National Republic.
 But, with the end of the war, these aspirations are short-lived.
 The Red Army invades.

-1919 - The Belarussian Soviet Socialist Republic is proclaimed.
+1919 - The Belarusian Soviet Socialist Republic is proclaimed.

 1921 - The Treaty of Riga divides Belarus between Poland and Soviet Russia.